openfort-xyz/openfort-7702-cli/README.md

 # Openfort 7702 CLI

 Get authorization hash, sign it, send a 7702 transaction to delegate Openfort Smart Account to your EOA.
-Enjoy all 4337 feature from the comfort of your EOA (gas sponsoring with Paymaster, session keys and account recovery).
+Enjoy 4337 features from the comfort of your EOA (batching, gas sponsoring with Paymaster, session keys).

 ## Requirements